4. In Love With Spring: My Novel Online

 “That’s what I tell him,” Jules said.
 “I tell him how lucky he is to go there instead of this dump.”

-When they stepped outside they saw a woman waiting in a brown station wagon.
-She waved.
-Eddie waved back.
-“Hey, you guys want a ride?”
+When they stepped outside, they saw a woman waiting in a brown station wagon.
+“That’s my mom,” Eddie explained.
+“You guys want a ride home?”

 Eddie opened the passenger side door.
 “Mom, this is Jules and Simon.
-Can we drive them home?”
+Can we drop them off?”

 “Of course, honey!
 Hello, Jules and Simon!
 Get in.”
-She asked for their addresses, and said how nice it was that they lived next door to each other.
-Conversation was stilted in the way it is when kids and parents are in a confined space, and was made more awkward by Mrs. Harris’ obvious delight at her son’s two new friends.
-“I hope we see you both again soon!” she enthused as they thanked her and got out.
-She pulled into Simon’s driveway, backed out carefully and slowly, and then delivered a wave and a radiant smile as she drove off.
+She asked for their addresses and said how nice it was that they lived next door to each other.
+Simon was warmed by her obvious delight at her son’s two new friends, and when she chirped, “I hope we see you both again soon!” he said, “You will.”
+As she backed carefully out of his driveway, she delivered a happy wave and he waved back.